 However, among the Europeans, there was competition for who would get preferential access to the lucrative oil palm trade.
-In 1879, George Goldie (1846 – 1925, pictured above) formed the United African Company, which was modeled on the former East India Company.
+In 1879, George Goldie (1846 – 1925) formed the United African Company (UAC), which was modeled on the former East India Company.
 Goldie effectively took control of the Lower Niger River.
 By 1884, his company had 30 trading posts along the Lower Niger.
 This monopoly gave the British a strong hand against the French and Germans in the 1884 Berlin Conference.
 The British got the area that the UAC operated in, included in their sphere of influence after the Berlin Conference.

-When the Brits got the terms they wanted from other Europeans, they began to deal with the African chiefs.
+When the British got the terms they wanted from other Europeans, they began to deal with the African chiefs.
 Within two years of 1886, Goldie had signed treaties with tribal chiefs along the Benue and Niger Rivers whilst also penetrating inland.
-This move inland was against the spirit of verbal agreements that had been made to restrict the organisation’s activities to coastal regions.
+This move inland was against the spirit of verbal agreements that had been made to restrict the organization’s activities to coastal regions.

 Seeing what happened to Jaja, some other native rulers began to look more closely at the deals they were getting from the the Royal Nigeria Company.
 One of such kingdoms was Nembe, who’s king, Koko Mingi VIII, ascended the throne in 1889 after being a Christian schoolteacher.
 Koko Mingi VIII, King Koko for short, and like most rulers in the yard, was faced with the Royal Nigeria Company encroachment.
 He also resented the monopoly enjoyed by the the Royal Nigeria Company, and tried to seek out favourable trading terms, with particularly the Germans in Kamerun.

 By 1894 the the Royal Nigeria Company increasingly dictated whom the natives could trade with, and denied them direct access to their former markets.